stfc/docker-and-gh-actions-for-ml/docs/3-cicd-with-github-actions.md

     GitHub have been making a lot of changes to the workflow token authorisation recently, and a few people have noticed some bugs where the workflow permissions aren't updated even though the setting has been changed.
 This shouldn't happen to you, but if it does, try renaming the repository to something else - this should fix the problem.
 Yes, it is weird.

 That's it!
 Commit that and push it up, and you should see your image pushed up to your container registry.

+!!! tip "Be careful when caching Docker builds in your CI/CD"
+    It's possible to cache your CI/CD builds in GitHub Actions (or other CI/CD) by doing things like pulling the latest image from the registry and caching your builds from that.

+    You need to be careful doing this, because often upstream images will be constantly updated with security patches and minor updates to packages.
+If you're caching your builds, it's possible to go months without pulling in any of these updates, which can leave outdated and vulnerable software in your images.

+    In general, I would recommend doing completely fresh image builds every time in your CI/CD, even if that means it takes another minute or two.

 Take a look at your repository now.
 You should see something new under the "Packages" section, underneath "Releases":